 Basically, the plan seems to be to analyse domain registration data and DNS traffic, and use it to target areas such as SMEs with a view to selling them something.
 Quite what they were selling wasn’t spelled out exactly, but domain name registrations seemed to be the only example.

-It seems that the current thinking is to sell DNS products, which won’t compete with anyone much (apart from people selling DNS products).
-Why anyone should pay for DNS products is beyond me; but if you can’t manage your own DNS I suppose its possible.
-I really don’t see this replacing the revenue stream as domain name registration income stops rising.
+It seems that the current thinking is to sell DNS products, which won’t compete with anyone much (apart from anyone selling DNS products).
+Why anyone should pay for DNS products is beyond me; but if you can’t manage your own DNS I suppose its possible for companies to outsource it.
+But I really don’t see this replacing the revenue stream, as new domain name registration income stops rising.

 Rob Golding from Astutium asked what many of us were thinking – what’s so wrong with the status quo?
-Why not stick with one revenue streme.
+Why not stick with one revenue stream.
 Nominet isn’t supposed to be a business and has no need to expand; it’d be okay to contract.
-Unsurprisingly, Nominet’s view was similar top that of turkeys to Christmas.
+Unsurprisingly, Nominet’s view was similar to that of turkeys towards Christmas.
 “It would be foolish not to look at opportunities to diversify”.
-Speaking about the saturation of the .uk.
-Namespace and future projections, Haworth continued “It’s Darwinian – we’ re not going to sit and watch things fall apart.
+Speaking about the saturation of the .uk namespace and future projections, Haworth continued “It’s Darwinian – we’ re not going to sit and watch things fall apart.
 If we see domains trending downwards, Nominet can add value to adjacent markets.”